-The Audit staff recommends that, in addition to the aforementioned transfer documentation, USVAF may also provide a written explanation from a bank official regarding how the ACH transactions appear on its monthly bank statements and how exactly the funds were transferred.
+The Interim Audit Report recommended that, in addition to the aforementioned transfer documentation, USVAF may have also provided a written explanation from a bank official regarding how the ACH transactions appear on its monthly bank statements and how exactly the funds were transferred.

-The Audit staff maintains that USVAF did not provide sufficient supporting and verifiable evidence that the disclosed vendor payments totaling \$5,456,675, were made with the funds transferred from USVAF's bank account.
+The Interim Audit Report maintained that USVAF did not provide sufficient supporting and verifiable evidence that the disclosed vendor payments totaling \$5,456,675, were made with the funds transferred from USVAF's bank account.